 Can record Tracks and Save them: I covered this above but suffice to say, the Montana will record your journey in the track log and auto archive them for you based upon your settings.
 I recommend archiving on a Daily basis.
 You can also save your current Track log or any archived track log to the active Track Manager where you can edit it giving it a more meaningful name for example.
 The Montana has a handy feature whereby you can archive a saved Track.
 This removes it from the active Track Manager saving room if you need it but any archived Track can be recalled to active whenever you want.

 Can load additional Maps: The Montana supports loading additional maps on either internal storage or your microSD card.
 Map files can be as large as 4GB in size and there is no limit on the number of files but the total combined number of “map tiles” for all installed maps on the Montana can not exceed 4000 tiles (the segments that compose a map file).
 If that wasn’t good enough, you can also use Garmin Custom Maps and BirdsEye Satellite Imagery.
 For a $30/yr.
-BirdsEye subscription, you can download as much of the world in high-res geo-referenced Sat Imagery as you have storage for on your computer.
+BirdsEye subscription, you can download as much of the world in geo-referenced Sat Imagery as you have storage for on your computer.
 This subscription is linked to a single Garmin GPS: just like Locked Maps.
-These Satellite images are great for enhancing your navigational awareness in areas where the maps may not have the most detail - or any detail.
+These Satellite images work well for enhancing your navigational awareness in areas where maps may not have the most detail - or any detail.
+But, there is inconsistent resolution detail randomly around the world which can make it frustrating if there is poor image detail in the area you are interested in.
 On the Montana, these images are managed just like additional maps and their on-screen view can be Enabled or Disabled.
 I left the "Montana face plate" off of the screen shot's below but they are at Montana-screen resolution (272x480 pixels) - nice!

 BirdsEye Sat Imagery. . .